Is internal resistance to DIY keeping you from your next revenue stream?

 Will a DIY Program generate income?

 Yes.
-The average DIY campaign generates five times more than an event participant does in DonorDrive.
-And organizations are finding it a great way to keep lapsed event donors involved.
+The average DIY campaigner generates five times more than an event participant does in DonorDrive.
+And nonprofits are finding it a great way to keep lapsed event donors involved with the organization.

 Will it cannibalize our existing events?

 Unlikely.
 We're seeing event participants create their own Personal Campaigns and then come back to do events the next year.
 Your strongest supporters will likely do both.
 Sometimes staff that owns a signature event can feel threatened by DIY.
 But this is a new revenue stream and not one designed to cannibalize their event.